Noam-miron/var-test/README.md

 the API url is automatically embedded in site html file during deployment using envsubst.

-Sadly, I havent gotten the DB seed script to work in the workflow yet, so there's just a placeholder script at the moment.

 # Setup:
 In order to create this project in your azure account you will need to set up a storage account in azure for tf state and fill the storage account details in backend declaration in site/, function/ and db/ main.tf files.